specsolutions/specsync-for-tfs-documentation/features/pull-features/two-way-synchronization.md

 In certain cases SpecSync is not able to restore feature-level Gherkin constructs (e.g. feature-level tags or "Background" steps) without changing the behavior of the other scenarios in the same feature file.
 In this cases the pull command will finish with a warning and you need to review the performed changes manually.
 {% endhint %}

+{% hint style="info" %}
+With SpecSync v3.3 or later all operations, including the pull command supports "dry-run" mode using the `--dryRun` command line option.
+In dry-run mode, no change is made neither to Azure DevOps nor to the feature files, so you can test the impact of an operation without making an actual change.
+{% endhint %}

 ## Creating new scenarios from Test Cases

 By default, the pull command only loads the changes of the Test Cases that have been linked to a scenario already \(i.e. have been synchronized with SpecSync push once\).